What is Data Security Posture Management (DSPM)?

 DSPM radar of visibility

-From shadow databases and misconfigured permissions to unsecured passwords and AI training pipelines, the cloud presents numerous attack and exposure paths.
+The cloud presents numerous attack and exposure paths, from shadow databases and misconfigured permissions to unsecured passwords and AI training pipelines.

-Data security posture management (DSPM) has emerged as a standard for protecting sensitive data in the cloud and other environments sensitive data, preventing data breaches, and meeting compliance requirements.
-However, there is confusion about what DSPM truly is (and isn’t), why it’s important, how it works, and how to evaluate a DSPM solution successfully.
+Data security posture management (DSPM) has emerged as a standard solution for protecting sensitive data in the cloud and other environments, preventing data breaches, and meeting compliance requirements.
+However, there is confusion about what a true DSPM solution is and how to evaluate a DSPM solution successfully.

-We put together this blog post to help you gain a better understanding of DSPM and what it means to protect sensitive data assets in complex cloud environments.
-Continue reading for all the details.
+In this article, you’ll gain a better understanding of DSPM and what it means to protect sensitive data assets in complex cloud environments.

 What is DSPM?